Cast: Whoopi Goldberg, Bobcat Goldthwait, G.W. Bailey, John Goodman, Lesley Ann Warren

 The film was adapted from the 1978 novel, The Burglar in the Closet by Lawrence Block.
 In the Novel, the main character Bernie is a White male and was the first R-rated live- action movie by Canadian animation company, Nelvana, known for Care Bears.

 Bobcat Goldwait is also in this film who acts as the comedic relief, and whilst sometimes it's difficult to make out what he is saying, there is a very funny presence about him - in a weirdo-ish kind of sense.
-He is an actor who divides a lot of people: you either find his zaniness amusing or just off-putting and annoying, because whenever he says something, it's like he is shouting a lot.
+He is an actor who divides a lot of people: you either find his zaniness amusing or just off-putting and annoying, because whenever he says something, it's like he is shouting a lot and at times it is inaudible.
 That, and that it comes across as being creepy too.

 This is not Whoopi Goldberg's best movie (she was terrific in The Color Purple, good in Jumpin' Jack Flash) by any means, and she certainly went on to attain better roles, well kind of in Ghost and Sister Act later on, but it does have its moments.
 She goes into wacky, crazy improv mode & does several character riffs a few times in this movie, such as when she is in some guy's apartment and he has a meat cleaver, and some of it was amusing.
 Sort of.
 There is no doubt she is a great comedic actress, though sometimes, I just wished she and Billy Crystal, who was great in When Harry Met Sally and Running Scarred would have picked better projects during their heydays, in the midst of the 1980s and 1990s.

 Comedy is definitely Whoopi's fore-ray - yet this role as Bernie didn't seem to be the right fit for her.
 I was also confused as to why she was made to wear blue contacts throughout this film; it didn't make her eyes look good at all.